MikaelSag/ClientServerMathApp/README.md

      → if the server and client are on the same machine and the server is using the default port `6789`
    - `make run-client IP=<server-ip-address> PORT=<port>`
      → if the server and client are on different machines or if the server is using a different port
+4. Repeat steps 1–3 for any additional clients.

 # Parameters Needed During Execution